FriskySaga/InterviewingPractice/DesignPatterns/Factory/README.md

 This project is a showcase of the Factory pattern, which is a Creational pattern that is used to create similar objects like a real factory would.

 ## Synopsis
-The example implements the Factory pattern to generate sellbot cogs from a game called Toontown.
+The example leverages the Factory pattern to generate sellbot cogs from a game called Toontown.

 ![Sellbot Cog Factory Diagram](SellbotCogFactory.png)